 You've got choices here.

 Awesome kitchen hack: Turn your chocolate into PROPER chocolate chips!
-Simply melt and pour it into this silicone pyramid baking mat.
+Simply melt and pour it into a silicone pyramid baking mat.
 This is what I did in this recipe.
-(Amazon aff links)

 I used ground almonds in this recipe.
 This is equivalent to regular almond flour in the US.

-If you want to try this recipe with coconut flour instead, use 1/3 cup / 35g.
+Nut-free option: If you want to try this recipe with coconut flour instead, use ⅓ cup / 35g.
 Leave the dough to stand for a couple of minutes to let the coconut flour soak up the wet ingredients.
-Add an additional 1 tbsp if the dough is still too soft.
+Add an additional 1 tablespoon if the dough is still too soft.

 For a dairy-free cookies, replace the butter with coconut oil.